Skip to main content

 A term boarder who travels from home to their boarding school at the beginning and end of the term are entitled to a maximum of 9 trips per year.

-Trips are calculated on the one-way distance between home and school, or the nearest transport pickup point.
+Trips are determined based on the one-way distance between home and school or the nearest transport pickup point.

-Travel to and from school is considered as one overall trip and the subsidy is calculated on the one-way distance only.
+Travel to and from school is treated as a single trip.
+The subsidy is calculated based on the one-way distance.

-Trips may also be for various purposes during school time, such as transporting sick children.
-To request these additional trips, the parent should select ‘Add additional journey’ to a transport pickup point via the Parent Portal.
+Trips can also cover different purposes during school time, such as transporting sick children.
+Parents can request these additional trips by selecting 'Add additional journey' through the Parent Portal.

-Payments can only be made for journeys where the student is physically travelling in the vehicle.
+Payments are approved only for journeys where the student is physically present in the vehicle.
 For example, parents travelling without their child to attend a school function would not be subsidised.

-Transport for NSW takes into account a number of factors when mapping the journey from home to school or to the nearest transport pick up point, including the lot size, the garage location and the nearest road/track to this point.
+Transport for NSW considers many factors when mapping the journey from home to school or the closest pickup spot for the bus.
+We consider the lot size, the garage location, and the nearest road/track to this point.

-Parents can request a review of the approved journey by selecting ‘Query journey’ on the parent portal.
-This allows parents to provide further information in relation to the location of the garage and the route taken, so that a further assessment can be completed.
+Parents can request a review of the approved journey by clicking 'Query journey’ on the parent portal.
+This helps parents share more details about where the garage is and the way taken, so that a further assessment can be completed.

 You can claim a subsidy if the student drives to school or TAFE.